sciZer0/newdiscoveries/a/README.md

 </p>

-So during every moment Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards and, ONLY AS A RESULT of that pushing, the pushed object starts moving downwards and is increasing its velocity uniformly during every second.
+Importantly,during every moment Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards and ONLY AS A RESULT of that pushing, the pushed object starts moving downwards and is increasing its velocity uniformly during every second.

-The Distance (D) moved by the pushed object during every second is as follows:
+The Distance (D) moved by the pushed object during any given second is as follows:

 <p align="center">
   <img src="/assets/images/21.png"/><br>